AlwaysGuilty/KnowledgeBase/pwn/pwn.md

 ### Fortify

-Checks for some buffer overflows at compile time.
+Checks for some buffer overflows at compile time, but being ineffective at it.

 ### Stack canary

 Also known as Stack Smashing Protection (SSP).

 Prevents stack-based BOFs by inserting canaries (predetermined random values) after a buffer and before return address.
 Right before the function would return, it checks if the canary is still in the stack frame at the right location holding the right value.
 If it is not, it makes the program exit with the famous `stask smashing detected` message.

-### PIE (Position Independant Executable)

-PIEs are made from PICs (Position Independant Code).
-Makes executables have randomized base address, taking advantage of ASLR.

-So if PIE is enabled, we have to first leak binary's base address to calculate actual `.text` addresses, should we need them.

 ## Calling conventions